Flexible Vertical Federated Learning with Heterogeneous Parties: Experiments

-\textbf{Baselines:} In our first two sets of experiments, we compare Flex-VFL against synchronous VFL (Sync-VFL)~\cite{liu2019communication}, and VAFL~\cite{chen2020vafl}, an asynchronous VFL method.
-For our final set of experiments, we compare the convergence time of Flex-VFL and Adaptive Flex-VFL. \begin{itemize}[leftmargin=*] \item \textbf{Sync-VFL} In synchronous VFL, all parties run the same number of local iterations, regardless of party operating speeds.
-For our experiments, we consider two cases of Sync-VFL: Sync-Min-VFL and Sync-Max-VFL. \begin{itemize} \item \textbf{Sync-Min-VFL:} We assume Flex-VFL and Sync-VFL use the same choice of timeout, meaning each party in Sync-VFL runs $\tau^r = \min_{k} \tau_k^r$ descent steps before synchronizing. \item \textbf{Sync-Max-VFL:} We assume Sync-VFL chooses to wait for all parties to run $\tau^r = \max_{k} \tau_k^r$ descent steps before synchronizing.
-This means that Sync-Max-VFL will ensure that all parties run the same number of iterations as the fastest party in Flex-VFL. \end{itemize} \item \textbf{VAFL:} In VAFL, parties asynchronously communicate with the server.
-When a party $k$ becomes available, i.e. has completed its previous training step, it sends its embeddings for a randomly selected mini-batch.
-When the server receives embeddings from party $k$, it takes a gradient step on $\thetab_0$ and sends back a gradient for party $k$ to a take a gradient step on $\thetab_k$.
-Once party $k$ completes its gradient step, it repeats this process. \item \textbf{P-BCD:} Parallel block coordinate descent (P-BCD)~\cite{SmithFMTJJ17} is equivalent to Sync-VFL when $\tau_k^r=1$ for all $k$ and $r$. \end{itemize}
+\textbf{Baselines:} We compare Flex-VFL with synchronous and asynchronous VFL methods.
+We limit our comparisons to those that support arbitrary party feature extractors and arbitrary server fusion networks, as well as multiple local iterations~\cite{castiglia2022compressed, liu2019communication, chen2020vafl}. \begin{itemize}[leftmargin=*] \item \textbf{Sync-VFL} Synchronous VFL is a special case of Flex-VFL where all parties run the same number of local iterations, regardless of party operating speeds.
+When parties all use standard SGD and the server model has no trainable parameters, Sync-VFL is equivalent to the VFL algorithm proposed by Liu et al~\cite{liu2019communication}.
+For our experiments, we consider two cases of Sync-VFL: Sync-Min-VFL and Sync-Max-VFL. \begin{itemize} \item \textbf{Sync-Min-VFL:} Flex-VFL and Sync-VFL use the same choice of local training timeout, meaning each party in Sync-VFL runs $\tau^r = \min_{k} \tau_k^r$ descent steps before synchronizing. \item \textbf{Sync-Max-VFL:} Sync-VFL waits for all parties to run $\tau^r = \max_{k} \tau_k^r$ descent steps before synchronizing.
+This means that Sync-Max-VFL ensures that all parties run the same number of iterations as the fastest party in Flex-VFL, which extends the duration of a global round to accommodate the slowest party. \end{itemize} \item \textbf{VAFL:} In VAFL~\cite{chen2020vafl}, each party calculates its embeddings for a randomly selected mini-batch.
+The party then immediately exchanges information with the server to update both the server model and party's model parameters.
+Parties may take different lengths of time to execute their individual training steps, and so the model updates are asynchronous. \item \textbf{P-BCD:} We also include a baseline for Flex-VFL where we set $\tau_k^r=1$ for all $k$ and $r$.
+This is equivalent to parallel block coordinate descent (P-BCD)~\cite{SmithFMTJJ17}. \end{itemize}

+\textbf{Time units:} In each of our experiments, we measure time-to-target in terms of simulated time units.
+We define the communication time with the server, the computation time for each party, and the local training timeout to be used by Flex-VFL and Sync-VFL in terms of these time units.
+The time units taken to complete a local iteration and the timeout chosen inform how many local iterations each party will perform in Flex-VFL and Sync-VFL.
+For example, suppose two parties take $5$ and $10$ time units to complete a local iteration, respectively, and the timeout is set to $20$.
+In Sync-VFL, both parties will complete two local iterations.
+In Flex-VFL, the first party will complete four local iterations while the second party completes two.